-The sixth-grade World Studies course helps students gain a greater global perspective through its focus on geography, history, government, and cultures in Europe, Asia and Africa.
+The sixth-grade World Studies course helps students gain a greater global perspective through its focus on geography, history, government, and cultures in Africa, Asia, and Europe.
 Each term, the class focuses on one continent and on one core academic skill to practice and develop.
-Throughout the year, students learn about current events and make connections between what is happening in the world today and the history studied in class.
+Throughout the year, students learn about current events and make connections between what is happening in the world today, and the history studied in class.

-In the fall, students investigate the geography and history of Europe and practice a variety of different note-taking techniques.
+In the fall, students investigate the geography and history of Africa.
+They begin by learning basic cartography skills and creating their own physical map of the continent.
+They also practice a variety of different note-taking techniques.
 The note-taking focus begins with students learning how to identify key points in material and summarizing what they have learned.
-As the class moves through its study of Europe, students practice different styles of note-taking, such as outlining and the use of two columns, and discover the advantages and disadvantages of each style.
-The fall culminates with a project in which students will choose a topic to explore further.
-They are introduced to the research process and have an opportunity to put their note-taking practice to good use.
+As the class moves through its study of Africa, students practice different styles of note-taking, such as outlining and the use of two columns, and discover the advantages and disadvantages of each style.
+The fall culminates with a simulation of an African Union Summit, in which students do in-depth research on one African country's history and the current issues it faces, and then represent that country at the summit.
+In smaller groups based on common issues, students create resolutions on how to address the issues, and then vote on these resolutions at a meeting of the entire summit.

 In the winter, the class changes its focus to the study of Asia.
-The unit begins with a reading of I am Malala which gives students an opportunity to continue to reflect on the theme of activism (which was focused on during mini-term) and learn about human rights.
-Starting with Pakistan and Afghanistan, students will study a variety of Asian countries comparing recent history, government, economies, and standard of living and consider similarities and differences.
+Students will continue to study geography and practice note-taking.
+They will study a variety of Asian countries, comparing recent history, government, economies, and standard of living, and will consider similarities and differences.
 A focus on writing begins with short responses to prompts.
 Students practice creating thorough responses and supporting their ideas with facts.
 As the term progresses, students complete assignments with increasing length and depth.
+Students will also engage in mini-debates about current events.